Solarite

 The h function, when used as a tagged template literal, converts HTML and embedded expressions into a Solarite Template.
 This data structure efficiently stores processed HTML and expressions for optimal rendering.

-When you call h(this) with a template string, it renders that Template as the element's attributes and children.
+When you call h(this) followed by a template string, it renders that Template as the element's attributes and children.
 Conceptually, this is similar to assigning to the browser's built-in this.outerHTML property, but with a crucial difference: Solarite's updates are much faster because only the changed elements are replaced, not all nodes.

 Manual Rendering